Last Updated on

-Trains leave from Hua Lamphong station about once an hour, so there is no need to book in advance.
+Trains leave from Hua Lamphong station about once an hour.
 Hua Lamphong is easily accessed if you have an apartment near the metro stations, but you will need to get a cab or tuk-tuk if you are staying in the Old Town near the river.

 If you want to check the train times in advance, then use this link.